 With so many aspects to consider, many companies engage external service providers to facilitate their decision-making, learn professional POV, and set realistic goals and expectations.

 In addition, Step 0 requires the involvement of senior analysts and UX developers to ensure seamless, intuitive user experiences and human-centric designs.

 Step 1.
 Analysis

-Once the decision to develop a digital workplace system is made, it’s time for stakeholders to dive deeper, digging for more data and figuring out how the digital workplace for their chosen department should look like.
+Once the decision to develop a digital workplace system is made, it’s time for executives to dive deeper, digging for more data and figuring out how the digital workplace for their chosen department should look like

 Decision-makers explore their company in greater detail to establish how it can benefit from a digital workplace.